The role of incoming water vapor on rainfall has been a complex area of study, but new research shows water vapor is a vital piece of the puzzle.

 The role that atmospheric water vapor plays in weather is complex and not clearly understood.
 However, University of Arizona researchers have started to tease out the relationship between morning soil moisture and afternoon rainfall under different atmospheric conditions in a new study in the journal Geophysical Research Letters.

-“The prevailing wisdom on the relationship between soil moisture and rainfall is that if you have wetter soil in the morning, you’ll have a greater occurrence of rainfall in afternoon, but it’s more complicated than that,” said lead author Josh Welty, a UArizona doctoral student in the Department of Hydrology and Atmospheric Sciences.
+“The prevailing wisdom on the relationship between soil moisture and rainfall is that if you have wetter soil in the morning, you’ll have a greater occurrence of rainfall in the afternoon, but it’s more complicated than that,” said lead author Josh Welty, a UArizona doctoral student in the Department of Hydrology and Atmospheric Sciences.
 “On a global scale, we see evidence that you can have greater chances of afternoon rainfall over both wet and dry soil conditions, depending on atmospheric moisture.”

 The team, which also included researchers from the Desert Research Institute in Nevada and NASA’s Goddard Space Flight Center, used satellite-based observations of soil moisture and afternoon rainfall in the northern hemisphere from the last five years.
 The work was supported by NASA and is based on NASA satellite data from the Global Precipitation Measurement mission and the Soil Moisture Active Passive satellite, as well as atmospheric moisture and movement data from the Modern-Era Retrospective analysis for Research and Applications Version 2, or MERRA-2, model, which incorporates satellite observations.

-The researchers found that on days when wind blows in little atmospheric moisture, afternoon rainfall is more likely to occur over wetter soils or higher relative humidity.
+The researchers found that on days when the wind blows in little atmospheric moisture, afternoon rainfall is more likely to occur over wetter soils or higher relative humidity.
 On days when wind introduces lots of atmospheric moisture, afternoon rainfall is more likely over drier soils or lower relative humidity.
 The team also found that for both conditions, afternoon rainfall occurrence is more likely with warmer morning soil or air temperature.

 The researchers focused on days in which afternoon rainfall occurred and noted the difference between the number of rainfall days that occurred over wetter-than-average soil and the number of rainfall days that occurred over drier-than-average soil.
-They then grouped their results into three categories: high, mid and low atmospheric moisture transport by wind.
+They then grouped their results into three categories: high, mid, and low atmospheric moisture transport by wind.

 This research builds on a 2018 study that identified soil moisture’s role in afternoon rainfall amount in the Southern Great Plains of Oklahoma.
-The new findings show that the relationship between soil moisture, afternoon rainfall and atmospheric moisture in Oklahoma doesn’t apply across the entire northern hemisphere.
+The new findings show that the relationship between soil moisture, afternoon rainfall, and atmospheric moisture in Oklahoma doesn’t apply across the entire northern hemisphere.

 “Over the Southern Great Plains, we found that when the wind brings less moisture, dry soils are associated with increases in rainfall amount, and when the wind brings greater moisture, wet soils are associated with increases in rainfall amount.
 In the current study, we find that, actually, in many regions, the opposite is true for the likelihood of afternoon rainfall,” Welty said.